emmalzhang/smart_dummy/README.md

 # smart_dummy

-A smart and easy alternative for pandas.get_dummies.
+A smart and easy alternative to pandas.get_dummies.

 ## Description